 The engine stream is where Unreal updates enter the project.
 The update then goes into the integration stream.
 This allows the integration team to test changes before merging them into the main development stream.
 As a result, the main development team gets to stay focused on the project — and still get the latest version of Unreal.

-Here’s a tutorial on how to use Unreal Engine 4 with Perforce Helix Core — or keep reading for a recap.
+Watch the tutorial video to learn how to use Unreal Engine 4 with Perforce Helix Core — or keep reading for a recap.

 1. Install Unreal Engine